Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 mainstream scientific consensus
-make it work, make it good, make it fast, make it work again making one's luck marxist philosophy
+make it work, make it good, make it fast, make it work again making one's luck man in the arena = from a speech https://en.wikipedia.org/wiki/Citizenship_in_a_Republic marxist philosophy
 Maslow's pyramid
 maturity = judgement of persons